evkx/evkx.github.io/content/models/nio/el8/el8/_index.md

 ## User Interface and Control

+The control interface for the Nio EL8 is primarily focused on screen interaction, with limited functionality available through physical buttons and stalks.
+This design may result in a less than ideal user experience and usability for some users.

 Key screen details:

 - The  screen behind the steering wheel mounted into the dashboard is 9.8 inches large
 - The touch screen in the middle of the center console is 11.3 inches large

-A head-up display is an optional system that projects speed and other important driver information onto the windshield.
+A head-up display is a standard system that projects speed and other important driver information onto the windshield.

 {{< sitefiguresized thumb="models/nio/el8/el8/screens_1_st.jpg" title="Nio EL8" width="3000" height="3000"  >}}